fedragon/sbt-todolist/README.md

 Add the following line to your local (`project/plugins.sbt`) or global (`~/.sbt/0.13/plugins/plugins.sbt`) configuration:

-    addSbtPlugin("com.github.fedragon" % "sbt-todolist" % "0.3")
+    addSbtPlugin("com.github.fedragon" % "sbt-todolist" % "0.4")

 ## Usage

-    sbt todolist
+    sbt todos
     // prints out all occurrences of configured tasks in source and test files

-    sbt todolistTags
+    sbt todosTags
     // shows the configured tags

 ### Hooking todolist to an existing task

-`todolist` can optionally be added as a dependency of another task (`compile`, `test`, ...) so that it will be executed whenever the other task is executed.
+`todos` can optionally be added as a dependency of another task (`compile`, `test`, ...) so that it will be executed whenever the other task is executed.

 #### How to execute it when compiling source files